Share to: share facebook share twitter share wa share telegram print page

 Today part ofIndia

-Jind State (also spelled Jhind State) was a princely state located in the Punjab region of north-western India.
+Jind State (also spelled Jhind State) was a princely state located in the Punjab and Haryana region of north-western India.
 The state was 3,260 km2 (1,260 sq mi) in area and its annual income was Rs.3,000,000 in the 1940s.[1]
 Jind was founded and ruled by Jat Sikh rulers of Sidhu clan.[2]

 Location